Disposal and Redistribution of University Property FIN-PUR-14.0

 Purchasing Department Responsibility:

-The sale of any IU property to a non-IU entity must be managed under the agency of the Purchasing Department.
+The sale of any IU property to a non-IU entity must be managed under the agency of the University Procurement Services.

 - Sell items through the IU Surplus Stores.

-- Advertise for public auction at a time and place specified by the Purchasing Department.
+- Advertise for public auction at a time and place specified by the University Procurement Services.